 On the way back, from Odaiba we went to Shimbashi station on the famous driverless train.
 The price of the trip was 320 yen per person.
 It is not included in the JR Pass.
 Already in Shimbashi you can move with your JR Pass through the loop line.
 Finally, just don’t leave Odaiba without watching the sunset.

-DAY 3, places to visit in Tokyo: Nakameguro + Harajuku + Government tower + Shinjuku + Golden Gai + Shin-Okubo
+DAY 3, best attractions in Tokyo: Nakameguro + Harajuku + Government tower + Shinjuku + Golden Gai + Shin-Okubo

 We continued our tour of the places to visit in Tokyo in 4 days walking through the Nakameguro neighborhood, since we had it near the hotel.
 We had read that it was a beautiful bohemian neighborhood, but we didn’t like it very much.
 Of course, apparently during the time of cherry blossom is spectacular.
 Then we walked around the Harajuku neighborhood, we loved it.